 Where post-industrial landscapes meet Pennine hills, and hidden trails lead to pockets of peace.

-Greater Manchester may be known for its urban energy and industrial heritage, but it also hides a rich tapestry of walking opportunities.
-Between the city centres and historic mills lie green corridors, river valleys, canal paths, and moorland ridges that invite exploration on foot.
+Greater Manchester may be known for its urban energy and industrial heritage, but it also offers surprising spaces for walking holidays and outdoor adventures.
+Between its vibrant city centres and historic mills lie green corridors, river valleys, canal paths, and moorland ridges that invite exploration on foot.
+Trails like the Irwell Sculpture Trail, the Fallowfield Loop, and sections of the Trans Pennine Trail connect bustling streets to quiet woodlands, while the Pennine edge to the north and east opens onto wide skies and rugged landscapes.

 Walk high above Saddleworth, Stalybridge, or Ramsbottom, following ridgelines, reservoirs, and centuries-old paths between valley towns and moorland.